C0deWiser/simple-storage/README.md

 No database, only local filesystem.

 Every model keeps its files isolated from each over.
-Path to files formed from model's morph name and its primary key.
+Path to files formed from the model's morph name and its primary key.

-> Do not forget to `enforceMorphMap` in `AppServiceProvider`.
+> Remember to `enforceMorphMap` in `AppServiceProvider`!

 ## Define storage